SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/custlangs/index.md

 * You can have multiple language versions of SuperOffice Customer Centre, the FAQ module and the reply templates.
 * You can specify a language for a contact, so that person will automatically receive reply templates in that language.
-* Requests to user support can be categorised in several groups that can refer to defined departments and languages.
+* Requests to user support can be categorized in several groups that can refer to defined departments and languages.

 On installation, 6 customer language folders (DE, DK, EN, NL, NO and SE) were placed in the folder **\\templates** on the server.
 You must set up these customer languages yourself.